 Research fellowship- This cash award of $1000 is unrestricted in how it is to be used.
 Researchers may use these funds directly on research- equipment, textbooks, conference travel or indirectly on the facilitation of research- rent, car insurance, avocado rolls.
 The awardee may be recognized and asked to give a public research presentation, if possible.
 All are welcome to apply; however, consideration will be prioritized to those conducting research directly affecting AWRR.

 Eligibility: Undergraduate and graduate students currently enrolled full time in an accredited college or university.
-If the proposed project is conducted on the Research Ranch, additional forms may be required (i.e. Liability Release) before award is finalized.

-Cover letter (1 page, maximum) introducing investigator and project.
+• Cover letter (1 page, maximum) introducing investigator and project

-- Letter of endorsement from academic advisor.
+• Letter of recommendation from academic advisor